sfdxb7/gitmcp-copier/README.md

 ## What is GitMCP?

-GitMCP is a free, open-source service that seamlessly transforms any GitHub project into a [Model Context Protocol (MCP)](https://modelcontextprotocol.github.io/) endpoint, enabling AI assistants to access and understand the project's documentation effortlessly.
+GitMCP is a free, open-source service that seamlessly transforms any GitHub project into a remote [Model Context Protocol (MCP)](https://modelcontextprotocol.github.io/) endpoint, enabling AI assistants to access and understand the project's documentation effortlessly.

 ## Features

 - **Empower AI with GitHub Project Access**: Direct your AI assistant to GitMCP for instant access to any GitHub project's documentation, complete with semantic search capabilities to optimize token usage.
 - **Zero Setup Required**: No configurations or modifications needed — GitMCP works out of the box.
-- **Completely Free**
+- **Completely Free and Private**: GitMCP is free.
+We don't collect any personally identifiable information or queries.
+Plus, you can host it yourself!

 ## Usage